Fedor Emelianenko: Political career

 Towards the end of his mixed martial arts career, Emelianenko entered politics.
 He was elected to a five-year term as a deputy of the Belgorod Regional Duma on 10 October 2010 under the United Russia political party.

-On 28 July 2012, Emelianenko replaced Russian Prime Minister Dmitry Medvedev as a staff member of Russia's Council of Physical Fitness & Sports.
-The corresponding decree was signed by Russian President Vladimir Putin.
+On 28 July 2012, Emelianenko replaced Russian prime minister Dmitry Medvedev as a staff member of Russia's Council of Physical Fitness & Sports.
+The corresponding decree was signed by Russian president Vladimir Putin.

 In 2014, Emelianenko expressed support of the annexation of Crimea by the Russian Federation, and commented on the choice of the majority of the Crimean population to become a part of Russia in the 2014 Crimean status referendum: "Crimea has made the right choice, by joining Russia."
 He travelled to Crimea in order to promote MMA in the peninsula.

 As for the Donbas war, Emelianenko accused Ukraine of waging a war against its own people, accused the Ukrainian government of fascism, and of "murdering Russians simply for being Russian."

 Personal life

-In 1999, two years after his army service, he married Oksana, whom he had known since school, and their daughter Masha was born in the same year.
+In 1999, two years after his army service, he married Oksana, whom he had known since school, and their daughter was born in the same year.
 They divorced in 2006.
-On 29 December 2007, his second daughter, Vasilisa, was born to his long-time girlfriend Marina.
+On 29 December 2007, his second daughter was born to his long-time girlfriend Marina.
 Emelianenko and Marina married in October 2009.
-In his spare time, he likes to read, listen to music, and draw. in July 2011 their second daughter Elizaveta was born.
+In his spare time, he likes to read, listen to music, and draw. in July 2011 their second daughter was born.
 He is a practicing Orthodox Christian and a parishioner at the church of St. Nicholas in Stary Oskol.
 His entrance theme song, oy, to ne vecher, was performed at his request by archdeacon Andrey Zheleznyakov, soloist at the Episcopal Choir of the Nizhny Novgorod Diocese.
 In February 2014, Emelianenko remarried his first wife.

 According to many people who have had close contact with Emelianenko, he is a humble man.

 Emelianenko has stated his driving force for winning fights was: "Years ago we hardly had anything to eat.
 Now I earn more money and I see every opponent as a man that tries to put me back to that poorer period.
 That man has to be eliminated." and about his state of mind before a fight: "When I walk into a fight, I'm trying not to think about anything; collect myself and concentrate.
 And going into a fight, I don't feel any emotions, neither anger nor compassion.
 I don't emotionalize.
 I'm going into a fight with a clear mind...
 During the fight, my senses dim and basically I don't feel any pain."